Barbaro (horse): Further complications and death

 Early in January 2007, the laminitic left hoof became the source of further complications.
 On January 10, another section of the hoof was surgically removed.
-Updates over the next few days revealed that the cast had been reapplied to Barbaro's right hind leg for support, and that aggressive pain management and the use of the support sling had been resumed.
+Updates over the next few days revealed that the cast had been reapplied to Barbaro's right hind leg for support and that aggressive pain management and the use of the support sling had been resumed.
 Nevertheless, Barbaro's condition was better than it had been the previous July.

 In another setback, Barbaro developed a deep abscess in his right hind foot, a problem generally caused by lack of grip exercise.
-Additional surgery was performed on January 27 to insert two steel pins into the healed bones of Barbaro's right foot as part of an external skeletal fixation device.
+Additional surgery was performed on January 27 to insert two steel pins into the healed bones of his right foot as part of an external skeletal fixation device.
 This would allow the right foot to bear more weight, but the procedure was risky, with the major danger being that the bones might break again.
 Later that same weekend, Barbaro's front hooves, which had remained healthy throughout the ordeal, displayed clear signs of laminitis because the horse was unable to bear weight on his hind legs.
 Thus, Barbaro could not then comfortably put his weight on any of his legs.

 Barbaro was euthanized on January 29, 2007, at around 10:30 a.m.
 EST by decision of his owners Roy and Gretchen Jackson, who indicated that they felt that his pain was no longer manageable.

 For his efforts to save Barbaro, the Turf Publicists of America voted to award Richardson their 2006 Big Sport of Turfdom Award.